allisonrharrison/Jammming/README.md

 ### Part 3

--Pass Down Playlist to TrackList
+- Pass Down Playlist to TrackList

 ### Part 4

--Add Tracks to a Playlist
+- Add Tracks to a Playlist

+### Part 5

+- Remove Tracks from a Playlist